AOEpeople/techradar/radar/2021-07-01/nx.md

 ---
 title:      "NX"
 ring:       assess
 quadrant:   tools
-featured: true
 ---

 [Nx](https://nx.dev/) is a suite of powerful, extensible dev tools to help you architect, test, and build at any scale.